Jake Worth

 function flashMessage(response) {

-let message
+let message;

 if (response.ok) {

-message = 'It worked'
+message = 'It worked';

 } else if(response.notFound) {

-message = 'That record does not exist'
+message = 'That record does not exist';

 } else {

-message = 'It failed'
+message = 'It failed';

 }

-// A debugger here is always evaluated!
+// A debugger or console log here is always evaluated!

-return message
+return message;

 }